terraform-aws-modules/terraform-aws-lambda/examples/deploy/README.md

-# Do Lambda Function Deployments using AWS CodeDeploy
+# Lambda Function Deployments using AWS CodeDeploy

-Configuration in this directory creates Lambda Function, Alias, and all resources required to create deployments using AWS CodeDeploy.
+Configuration in this directory creates Lambda Function, Alias, and all resources required to create deployments using AWS CodeDeploy, and then it does a real deployment.

-PS: This example and modules/deploy is a bit incomplete, because it creates a bit too much.

 ## Usage